-The Ancient City Of Dwarka may date as far back to as 9000 BC, and is referred to in the Ramayana and Mahabarata Epics, of India’s most Ancient Religious Texts, the Vedas, Krishna’s Lost City Of Dwarka
+Krishna’s Ancient City Of Dwarka which is now underwater may date as far back to as 9000 BC, and is referred to in the Vedas.

-In the Vedas, Krishna decides to build Dwarka on an island off India’s Western Coast in order to protect his Citzens following repeated attacks on Krishna’s City of Mathura by King Jarasandha of Magadha.
+In the Vedas, before Dwarka fell underwater, Dwarka was built after Krishna decided to build a City on an island off India’s Western Coast in order to protect his Citzens following repeated attacks on Krishna’s City of Mathura by King Jarasandha of Magadha.

-According to the Ramayana and Mahabarata Epics, the City of Dwarka was built in a day by the Divine Architect Vishwakarma.
+According to the Vedas, the City of Dwarka was built in a day by the Divine Architect Vishwakarma.
 It housed 900 resplendant Palaces decorated with Gold and Jewels as well as roving gardens teeming with plants and birds.

 Dwarka was built by reclaiming a large portion of the land from the Sea.
 It was well fortified, and could only be accessed by Ship.

 The Vedas go on to state that Dwarka rose to become a prosperous and prominent city with strong Trade as well as Political ties.
-It was eventually reclaimed by the Sea when Krishna decided to vacate the City, Krishna’s Lost City Of Dwarka
+It was eventually reclaimed by the Sea and became submerged underwater when Krishna decided to vacate the City.

-Its been suggested that the probable cause for the sinking of the City was a sudden change in the Sea level which rose to flood the City between 3100-1500 BC.
+Its been suggested that the probable cause for the sinking of the City of Dwarka underwater was a sudden change in the Sea level which rose to flood the City between 3100-1500 BC.

-The City’s secrets remained buried until fairly recently when Archaeologists discovered an underwater Kingdom off the coast of the town of Dwarka in Gujarat.
+The City’s secrets remained buried underwater until fairly recently when Archaeologists discovered a submerged Kingdom off the coast of the town of Dwarka in Gujarat.